Amaimersion/google-docs-utils/README.md

 This namespace provides methods to imitate physical single key press.
 You can use this to interact with current editor content: clear current selection using `Delete` key, delete current character using `Backspace` key, move on new line using `Enter` key, etc.

+Some methods can accept on/off status of modificator keys (Ctrl, Shift, etc).
+Not every method support it, so, if it is present, then modificator with `true` provides different behavior than with `false`.
+By default all modificators are disabled.

 If this default typing system not suits for you, you still can implement your own typing system - just send keyboard events to [getTextEventTarget](#gettexteventtarget).

 This namespace provides following methods: